 “A will is simply a legal document that specifies what you want done with your stuff after you die: your money, your property and — theoretically — even your kids.
 What happens if you die without one?
 Simple: The state steps in and makes those decisions for you.”

 But life is full of changes.
-If you marry, divorce, inherit wealth or purchase property, you may need to update your will to reflect your new circumstances.
-For example, the birth of a grandchild may prompt you to adjust your beneficiaries.
+If you marry, divorce, inherit wealth or purchase property, you may need to update the will to reflect your new circumstances.
+For example, the birth of a grandchild may prompt you to adjust beneficiaries.

 If you don’t have a will, use your newfound free time to make one.
 The process can be as simple as going online and using a service such as Rocket Lawyer to generate a will.